dwiva5/HBV-Team/README.md

     Under the neuralhydrology folder, there is a subfolder called modelzoo.
 This folder contains a cudalstm.py file that has the coded
     LSTM model stored there as well as a head.py file which contains the coding for the MCD.

-#### Notebooks:
+#### Notebook + corresponding files:

 - Folder: [Notebook](../Project-Run)

-    The notebooks that were used to actually use the data and models are stored in the Project-Run file.
-They serve as the project documentation in which every step taken during the project is showed and explained.
+    The notebook that was used to actually use the data and models are stored in the Project-notebook file.
+This serves as the project documentation in which every step taken during the project is showed and explained.

-    Apart from the notebook file the files called 'run' are the results for different model runs we performed.
-These are imported into the notebook and evaluated in there.
+    Apart from the notebook file, there are several folders:

+    - Configuration files: used for setting the  configurations of training, validation, model, training and data used for each model run.
+    - Evaluation model results: stored evaluation results of the base model and MCD model.
+    - LSTM model: results for determining the hidden size of the used LSTM model.

 #### Evaluation Metrics: